Dead Star / In Your World

-"Dead Star" and "In Your World" are songs by English rock band Muse.
-Written for and included in a live form on their 2002 compilation album Hullabaloo Soundtrack, the songs were released as a double A-side single to promote the album, and as an EP in Japan and France.
+"Dead Star" and "In Your World" are two songs by English rock band Muse.
+Written for and included in a live form on their 2002 compilation album Hullabaloo Soundtrack, the songs were released as a double A-side single to promote the album, and as an extended play (EP) in Japan and France.
 The single reached number thirteen on the UK Singles Chart.

 Music video

 A video for "In Your World" was also produced, included on the double A-side, which consisted of a live performance and was directed by Matt Askem.
 The video is considerably shorter than the audio-only live album version, with running times of 2:35 and 3:12 respectively.
 The video for "Dead Star" shows the band practising in a dark basement and was directed by Tim Qualtrough and Tom Kirk.
 It has a running time of 3:40, again shorter than the audio-only live album version which has a running time of 4:12.
 It was recorded in Winston Churchill's house in Brighton.